vleguenn/PyNEMO/Python/docs/source/examples.rst

    cd $WDIR/INPUTS
    pynemo_ncml_generator

-*** The ncml files already exist in the INPUTS directory.
-There is no need generate them.
+.. note:: The ncml files already exist in the INPUTS directory.
+There is no need
+          generate them.
 It's a little tricky at the momment as the ncml generator doesn't have all the functionality required for this example.
 Next step is to fire up pynemo.
 You can change the mask or accept the default by just hitting the close button (that really should say 'build' or 'go' or such like).
-Also I've had to a the conda env path to the $PYTHONPATH as python does seem to be able to pick up pyjnius!?
+          Also I've had to add the conda env path to the $PYTHONPATH as python does seem to be able to pick up pyjnius!?

 ::